-Vermont’s Court System is very simple and consists of only a Supreme Court, the appellate court for the state and then Superior Courts which are the trial courts for the state.
+Vermont’s Court System is very simple and consists of only the Vermont Supreme Court, the appellate court for the state and then Superior Courts which are Vermont's trial courts.

-Along with the Supreme Court and Superior Courts, Vermont also has a Judicial Bureau that has statewide jurisdiction.
+Along with the Supreme Court and Superior Courts, this state also has a Judicial Bureau that has statewide jurisdiction.
 The state is split into 14 counties with trial courts in each one.

-The Vermont Judiciary’s website makes it easy for patrons of the court to file a case.
-On their main menu, they have a link to all the forms necessary to file a case in Vermont.
+The Vermont Judiciary’s website (vermonth.gov) makes it easy for patrons of the court to file a case.
+On their main menu, they have a link to all the forms necessary to file a case in this state.
 These forms are split into the four main divisions of the trial courts and by types of cases.
 This website also has an option for e-filing for filing cases.
 With some types of cases, e-filing is mandatory, and with others, it is optional.
-Additionally, the website has a whole self-help section with resources for locating a court, reviewing the court calendar, reading the court rules, or learning about the fees involved with filing and other court charges. /p>
+Additionally, the website has a whole self-help section with resources for locating a court, reviewing the court calendar, reading about civil cases, finding your local county courthouse, reading the court rules, or learning about the fees involved with filing and other court charges.

-Infotracer is the best option for searching for Vermont court records.
-Our search tool provides access to thousands of court cases in Vermont, including the areas of Chittenden County, Rutland County, and Washington County.
-Thanks to the Freedom of Information Act and Vermont’s Open Records Law Vermont Statute Title 1, Chapter 5.315, public records are available online for criminal court cases, civil disputes, bankruptcies, family and probate court cases, and more.
+Infotracer is the best option for searching for Vermont records.
+Our search tool provides access to thousands of court cases in this state, including the areas of Burlington, Montpelier, Windham, Winsor, Bennington, Addison, Chittenden County, Rutland County, and Washington County.
+Thanks to the Freedom of Information Act and VT Open Records Law Vermont Statute Title 1, Chapter 5.315, public records are available online for criminal records, state property records, small claims cases, civil disputes, bankruptcies, family and probate court cases, and more.

-Someone can search for Vermont court records online without needing permission or even a good reason.
+Someone can search for VT records online without needing permission or even a good reason.
 Searches are private, and all records are legally available except for those which have been sealed by the courts.

-Enjoy free instant access to Vermont court records when you try Infotracer.
-Performing a Vermont state court records search by name is the best way to lookup cases online from Vermont superior courts, in all divisions including civil, criminal, environmental, family, and probate.
+Enjoy free instant access to VT records when you try Infotracer.
+Performing a Vermont state court records search by name is the best way to lookup cases online from the state superior courts, in all divisions including civil, criminal, environmental, family, and probate.

 In 2012, the Vermont courts received 149,706 filings.
 In 2016, the number of filings decreased by 9.9% and counted 134,824 filings and had 41,134 outgoing cases